 Double-sided tape can be either thin (such as paper-based) or thick (such as foam-based), coated with rubber, acrylic, or a modified version of these sometimes with differential properties.
 Double-sided tapes with thick bonding systems are usually better able to bond to unusual, non-uniform, or highly patterned and textured surfaces.
 Thick bonding systems usually involve a foam carrier layer and may vary significantly in strength.
 Thin bonding systems are, as the name suggests, much thinner – sometimes so thin that they consist of nothing but pure adhesive on a silicone liner.
 And yes, much like everything else on a job site or at a manufacturing facility, choosing the right double sided tape for the specific application is paramount.

-What is Acrylic Foam Tape and why is it becoming so popular?
+What is Acrylic Foam Tape and Why Is It So Popular?

 Acrylic Foam Tape (a.k.a.
 ECHOtape’s Ultra Bond Tape) is comprised of a layer of foam core that is coated with acrylic adhesive on each side, and covered by a red liner.
 It is stronger and will last longer, particularly in harsh conditions such as exposure to direct sunlight or extreme cold than most other tapes.
 Two key benefits of this adhesive tape are its strength and durability.